Nonintersecting random walks in the neighborhood of a symmetric tacnode

 \section{Introduction}

-In the past decade, systems of vicious random walks and non-intersecting Brownian motions have been investigated, and quantities such as the correlation functions~\cite{NKT02}, the one-point distribution functions and limit processes under appropriate scaling limits have been studied.
-Non-intersecting Brownian motions arise in the study of random matrices~\cite{FN98,KT04,KT07b}, and space (and/or) time discrete versions in random tiling and growth models~\cite{Jo02b,Jo03b,Jo04,PS02,SI03,FS03,OR01,Fer04}.
+In the past decade, systems of vicious random walks and nonintersecting Brownian motions have been investigated, and quantities such as the correlation functions~\cite{NKT02}, the one-point distribution functions and limit processes under appropriate scaling limits have been studied.
+Nonintersecting Brownian motions arise in the study of random matrices~\cite{FN98,KT04,KT07b}, and space (and/or) time discrete versions in random tiling and growth models~\cite{Jo02b,Jo03b,Jo04,PS02,SI03,FS03,OR01,Fer04}.
 Most of these works use the mathematical framework shared by Brownian motions starting from a point, and either ending at the same point after a given time or the boundary condition is free (with possible extra boundary conditions like staying positive~\cite{Nag03,TW07b}).

-Consider $N$ non-intersecting Brownian bridges $x_i(\tau)$ on $\R$, leaving from $0$ at time $\tau=-2N$ and forced to $0$ at time $\tau=2N$.
-For large $N$, the mean density of Brownian paths has support, for each $-2N<\tau<2N$, on the interval $(-\sqrt{4N^2-\tau^2},\sqrt{4N^2-\tau^2})$.
-This means that on the macroscopic scale, where space and time unit are set equal to $N$, one sees a circle.
-Near its boundary, the density of Brownian paths is of order $N^{-1/3}$, thus to see something non-trivial one needs to look in a space window of size $N^{1/3}$ and, by Brownian scalings, a time window of size $N^{2/3}$.
-We call this the ``{\em Airy microscope}'', since it holds
+Consider $N$ nonintersecting Brownian bridges $x_i(\tau)$ on $\R$, leaving from $0$ at time $\tau=-2N$ and forced to $0$ at time $\tau =2N$.
+For large $N$, the mean density of Brownian paths has support, for each $-2N<\tau<2N$, on the interval $(-\sqrt{4N^2-\tau^2},\sqrt {4N^2-\tau^2})$.
+This means that on the macroscopic scale, where space and time units are set equal to $N$, one sees a circle.
+Near its boundary, the density of Brownian paths is of order $N^{-1/3}$, thus to see something nontrivial one needs to look in a space window of size $N^{1/3}$ and, by Brownian scalings, a time window of size $N^{2/3}$.
+We call this the ``\textit{Airy microscope},'' since it holds

-where ${\cal A}_2$ is the so-called \textbf{Airy$_2$ process}.
-It has a {\em universal} character and was discovered in the context of the so-called multilayer PNG model~\cite{PS02}.
-The scaling (\ref{EqIntro1}) is equivalent to the customary $N^{-1/6}$-GUE-edge rescaling along the circle for non-intersecting Brownian motions leaving from the origin at time $t=0$ and returning to the origin at time $t=1$; this is done by an appropriate change of the variance of the Brownian motions.
+where ${\cal A}_2$ is the so-called \textit{Airy$_2$ process}.
+It has a \textit{universal} character and was discovered in the context of the so-called multilayer PNG model~\cite{PS02}.
+The scaling (\ref {EqIntro1}) is equivalent to the customary $N^{-1/6}$-GUE-edge rescaling along the circle for nonintersecting Brownian motions leaving from the origin at time $t=0$ and returning to the origin at time $t=1$; this is done by an appropriate change of the variance of the Brownian motions.